|

 It is a stand-alone unit that needs its own battery (connected at the back).

-At the front are three sockets.
 At the top are two standard 6-pin U-229 connectors

-for AUDIO and DATA respectively.
-The DATA connector is also used to connect the key
+The DATA connector is also used to connect a standard

-The 13-pin connector high-density for the radio is at the bottom left.
+The 13-pin high-density connector for the radio is at the bottom left.

 The volume control/power switch is at the center.